 Instead of continuing to mindlessly go through life ignoring or actively avoiding painful feelings, take some time each day to pay attention to what they are communicating to you.

-Borderline Personality Disorder is characterized by instability in a number of areas, mainly an instability in mood and relationships.
-But there are many other areas of life that are thrown off-balance for the BPD sufferer, including one’s self-identity, decisions, and perception of the world.
+A major characteristic of Borderline Personality Disorder is instability in a number of areas, mainly an instability in mood and relationships.
+There are many other areas of life that are thrown off-balance as well, including one’s self-identity, decisions, and perception of the world.
+Below are five areas of instability in Borderline Personality and some tips on how to find balance.

 Much confusion comes from a lack of consistency in feelings and thoughts…

 Our self-identity develops from consistent traits over time.
-But for the person with Borderline Personality Disorder, moods are never reliable.
-With a constantly shifting emotional state, it’s difficult to determine what you like or dislike, what makes you happy or what makes you sad.
+But for the person with Borderline Personality Disorder, moods can be inconsistent.
+It’s difficult to determine what you like or dislike, what makes you happy or what makes you sad.
 Depending on your momentary mood, one situation may excite you and then the next day that very same situation will overwhelm you.

 The same goes for people.
-One day you may love everything about your partner.
-Then your mood changes, maybe due to something extremely minor, and all of a sudden your partner becomes the enemy.
+For example, one day you may love everything about your partner.
+Then your mood changes and all of a sudden your partner becomes the enemy.
 You begin to doubt your feelings, and you begin to doubt your very self.
 Soon, you view yourself as the enemy; someone you can’t trust or depend upon to do anything right.

 Some days you aren’t sure if you are the “crazy” one, or if the whole world is damaged beyond repair.
 You get so tired of trying to figure out that you just want to quit thinking altogether.

-This back and forth, fearing yourself, fearing the world around you…this is the instability that leaves the BPD sufferer teetering on the edge of exhaustion and hopelessness.
+This back and forth…this is the instability that leaves the BPD sufferer teetering on the edge of exhaustion and hopelessness.

 Balance is the answer to instability.